hectorqlucero/ls/README.md

 - **Separation of Concerns**: Enforces a clear handler/view/model directory structure.
 - **Hiccup for HTML**: Leverages Hiccup for safe, idiomatic HTML generation.
 - **Highly Extensible**: Effortlessly add or modify templates to suit your needs.
+- **Bootstrap 5 Ready**: Modern, responsive UI out of the box.
+- **VS Code & Calva Friendly**: Optimized for a smooth developer experience.
+- **Open Source**: MIT/EPL licensed and ready for your contributions.

 ---